Dawn Euer

-Dawn M. Euer is a Democratic member of the Rhode Island Senate, representing District 13 since September 5, 2017.
+Dawn M. Euer is an American attorney and Democratic member of the Rhode Island Senate, representing District 13 since September 5, 2017.
 She was first elected in a special election on August 22, 2017 to the upper chamber of the Rhode Island General Assembly, succeeding former State Senator M. Teresa Paiva-Weed.

 Euer won a full term in the Rhode Island Senate on November 6, 2018.
 Her constituency includes Jamestown and Newport.

+On May 2, 2026, Euer announced her 2026 re-election campaign for the 2026 election cycle.

 Early life and education

 Euer was born on June 14, 1979.
 She graduated from the University of Minnesota in 2007 and earned her J.D. from Roger Williams University in 2010.

+Career Prior to Politics

+Prior to her 2017 special election win into the Rhode Island Senate in 2017, Euer was a prominent advocate in Rhode Island and served as the Deputy Campaign Director for Rhode Islanders United for Marriage.
+She worked on the campaign for the Community College of Rhode Island adjunct faculty to unionize in 2014.
+Euer has also served on the City of Newport's Energy & Environment Commission, advising the City Council on renewable energy and sustainable planning.
+She was previously Board Chair of Bike Newport and was a founding member of the Environmental Justice League of Rhode Island and Climate Jobs RI.

 Rhode Island Senate

-In 2017, Euer made her first bid for elective office when she decided to run for an open seat in the Rhode Island Senate that M. Teresa Paiva Weed had vacated.
+In 2017, Euer made her first bid for elective office when she decided to run for an open seat in the Rhode Island Senate that M. Teresa Paiva Weed had vacated to become President of the Hospital Association of Rhode Island.

-After emerging from the special Democratic primary for District 13's vacant seat in the Rhode Island Senate on July 18, 2017, which she won with about 47 percent of the vote, Euer prevailed in the August 22 general election with just over 61 percent of the vote.
+After emerging from the special Democratic primary for District 13's vacant seat in the Rhode Island Senate on July 18, 2017, which she won with about 47 percent of the vote, Euer prevailed in the August 22 general election with over 61 percent of the vote.
 She was sworn into the Rhode Island Senate on September 5, 2017 and represents Newport and Jamestown, Rhode Island.
 Euer was reelected to a full term in the Rhode Island Senate on November 6, 2018 with 71.6 percent of the vote.

-In the Rhode Island Senate, she is Secretary of the Senate Committee on Environment and Agriculture.
-She is also a member of the Senate Committee on Judiciary and a member of the Senate Committee on Rules, Government Ethics and Oversight.
+In the Rhode Island Senate, she is a member of three Senate Committees: Senate Committee on Judiciary; Senate Committee on Special Legislation & Veterans Affairs; and Senate Committee on Rules, Government Ethics and Oversight.